NoahFinberg/djangostarterproject/README.md

 ## Screenshots
 Here is what your app should look like when you visit `localhost:8000` or your live app on Heroku.

-You can
+With this starter app you can:

-1. create an account.
+1. Create an account.
 ![Sign Up](screenshots/signup.png)

-2. login to an existing account if you've already created one.
+2. Login to an existing account if you've already created one.
 ![Login](screenshots/login.png)

-3. repurpose the dashboard homepage
+3. Repurpose the dashboard homepage.
+Note: secret key generation functionality implemented here (good example of how to use background jobs).
 ![Homepage](screenshots/homepage.png)

+4. You can also logout by clicking on your username in the top right corner and selecting the "Logout" item.

 ## Acknowledgements
 I combined a few great tutorials to setup this starter app: